 Why are media practitioners discussing the Anti-Terrorism Act of 2020?
 The Philippine Press Institute (PPI) organised a round-table discussion (RTD) to probe deeper into Republic Act No. 11475 (R.A.
 11475) and know what media practitioners are saying about it.
 Held online on 15 July 2020 and streamed live, the forum made available to the public a discourse on the new legislation amongst the guest speakers representing their respective agencies and organisations.
-It had an online audience of nearly one hundred and logged-in participants numbering twenty-eight.
+During the activity, there were more than five hundred online viewers and twenty-eight logged-in participants.

 “The media has a critical role in this regard since they are front liners when it comes to critical observation, balanced and objective reporting, and accompanying the situation we find here on the ground,” Ambassador Anke Reiffenstuel of the Embassy of the Federal Republic of Germany set the tone for the RTD in her message.
 She articulated hope for the opportunity to have a continued dialogue.

 Amongst the speakers were journalists, representatives of media organisations, law enforcement, special interest groups, film, and academia.
 Each voiced his or her analysis of the legislation.
 Being a lawyer, one of them spoke of his observations from a legal standpoint.
 Together, these reflections provided a better understanding of the speakers’ individual perspectives, leading to a closer examination of certain provisions and of the language in the law that draw more questions, mainly from media practitioners, than others do.